rossmc/how-to-venia/how-to-articles/project-setup/detailed-project-setup.md

 cp .env.dist .env
 ```

 You can stop here and continue to [Step 2] of the project setup with a like for like copy of the Venia Concept storefront.
-Alternativly you can continue to use @magento/venia-concept as a dependency of your project and have less code to maintain in your project.
+Alternativly you can continue to and use [@magento/venia-concept] as a dependency in your project.

 ### 2. Setup @magento/venia-concept as a dependency
 The idea is that your PWA Storefront will use the tools from PWA Studio rather than just copy them.
-Therefore we need to also add the [@magento/venia-concept] package as a dependency, and consume the components it provides.
+Therefore we need to also add the [@magento/venia-concept] package as a dependency, and import the components it provides.

-After we have @magento/venia-concept set up as a dependency we'll begin replacing components in the project with ones which we import from the @magento/venia-concept package, bit by bit, testing as we go.
+After we have @magento/venia-concept set up as a dependency we'll begin replacing components in the project with ones which we import from it, bit by bit, testing as we go.
 You may decide you want to keep some components rather than import them, as you are planning on customising them yourself, the `<Footer />` component for example.

 Lets begin by simply adding the package as a dependency:
 ```bash